Beginner’s Guide On How To Gain Muscle

 How to gain muscle

 Patience is key when it comes to muscle building.
 If you remain consistent in your routine you can start to see visible results in around eight weeks.
-This obviously depends by body type and your starting point, but remember to be patient with yourself and the process.
+This obviously depends on body type and your starting point, but remember to be patient with yourself and the process.

 Gaining muscle doesn’t necessarily mean you’ll become bulky.
 It’s just building back the muscle which can help increase your metabolism and burn away more fat.